 If the argument is a NULL pointer, the system function returns nonzero only if a command processor is available.

 If the argument is not a NULL pointer, the system() function returns an implementation-defined value.

-Direct semihosting C library function dependencies on page 54 Semihosting for AArch32 and AArch64 time_t time(time_t timer);
+Direct semihosting C library function dependencies on page 56 Semihosting for AArch32 and AArch64

 5.49 time()